 This place is perfect for big family outings (the more the merrier!) with active kids who like to mix adrenaline with technique sports!

 14. Jump up, jump up and get down!

-Jump Zone is Ireland’s first trampoline park and has two locations: one in Sandyford and one in Santry, Co Dublin.
-They have activities like a foam pit, trampoline dodgeball and free jumping – perfect for practising jumps and tricks!
+Jump Zone is Ireland’s first trampoline park and has three locations: Sandyford, Santry and Liffey Valley.
+Activities include a foam pit, trampoline dodgeball, and free jumping – perfect for practicing jumps and tricks!

 Kids must be over the age of 5 and above 1 m to be allowed to jump.
 The parks are open Tuesday to Sunday.